 What features do the Nothing ear (1) have?

 The Nothing ear (1) boasts up to 34 hours playtime with the case, dropping to 24 hours with noise cancellation on.
-That’s similar to the Sony WF-1000XM4 and better than the likes of the AirPods Pro and QuietComfort Earbuds.
+That’s similar to the Sony WF-1000XM4 and better than the AirPods Pro and QuietComfort Earbuds.

 The ear (1) use three high definition mics for ANC, with ‘Light mode for moderate noise cancellation and Maximum mode employed for noisier environments.
 The earbuds’ Transparency mode filters in more of your surroundings, while attention has been paid to calls with the specially developed Clear Voice Technology that aims to reduce background noise.